HL7/cql/input/pages/02-authorsguide.md

 Code '66071002' from "SNOMED-CT" display 'Type B viral hepatitis'
 ```

-The example specifies the code [.lit]#'66071002'# from a previously defined [.id]#"SNOMED-CT:2014"# codesystem, which specifies both the [.id]#system# and [.id]#version# of the resulting code.
-Note that the [.kw]#display# clause is optional.
+The example specifies the code <span class="lit">'66071002'</span> from a previously defined <span class="id">"SNOMED-CT:2014"</span> codesystem, which specifies both the <span class="id">system</span> and <span class="id">version</span> of the resulting code.
+Note that the <span class="kw">display</span> clause is optional.
 Note that code literals are allowed in CQL for completeness.
 In general, authors should use code declarations rather than code literals when using codes directly.

 This use of code declarations to reference a single code in a CQL expression is referred to as a _direct reference code_: